emircantasciogluu/java101/README.md

     - Temperature > 25 → *"It’s hot!
 Swimming would be a great idea."*

+- **Project11HoroscopeFinder**
+  A Java program that determines the user's **zodiac sign** based on their birth date.
+    - Uses **if-else statements** instead of switch-case.
+    - Validates month and day inputs.
+    - Outputs the correct zodiac sign or an error message if the input is invalid.

 ## 🚀 How to Run

 1. Clone the repository: